azavea/temperate/doc/arch/adr-0004-help-service.md

 One of Temperate.io’s main selling features is the ability to communicate easily with a climate consultant at ICLEI, included in pricing.
 Users will likely be small-midsize municipal employees who aren’t expected to be technically independent, hence the appeal of guidance via Temperate.io.

 Help Service Requirements:
--Simple communication workflow to connect users directly to ICLEI consultants
+- Simple communication workflow to connect users directly to ICLEI consultants
 - Free/low cost & low maintenance on the backend
 - Capture basic data:
     - datetime